huawei-noah/VanillaNet/README.md

 This project is released under the MIT license.
 Please see the [LICENSE](License) file for more information.

 ### Citation
-If our work is useful for your research, please consider citing:
+If our work is useful for your research, please consider citation.